-Check the bottom of the shoes before putting them on to make sure that nothing sharp such as a pin, nail or glass has pierced the outer sole.
-Also, run your hand inside each shoe to check that no small objects such as small stones have fallen in.
+Check the bottom of your shoes before you put them on to make sure that nothing sharp such as a pin, nail or glass has pierced the outer sole.
+Also run your hand inside each shoe to check that no small objects such as small stones have fallen in.